UKRN-Open-Research/t3-preprints/_episodes/01-intro.md

 ---
 title: Introduction # title of the episode
-teaching: 20 # time required to teach (minutes)
+teaching: 25 # time required to teach (minutes)
 exercises: 10 # time required for participants to do the activities (minutes)
 duration: # duration for a break, not needed if teaching/exercises are present (minutes)
 # summary of the episode content for displaying on the schedule page
-summary: Some basic logistics and an outline of how the course will go.
+summary: Some basic logistics and an outline of the workshop structure.
 questions: # list of questions we are trying to answer
 objectives: # list of learning outcomes
 keypoints:  # list of take-home points